-Ducks that aren’t pasture raised are unlikely to have been given any water (other than drinking water) to dip their heads into.
-This is essential for a duck’s well-being.
+As with chickens and turkeys, “pasture-raised” systems provide the highest welfare potential for ducks.
+Ducks that aren’t pasture-raised are unlikely to have been given any water (other than drinking water) in which to swim or dip their heads—an essential element of a duck’s well-being.

 Share this page